HL7/fhir-shorthand/input/pagecontent/reference.md

 | XML   | Extensible Markup Language
 {: .grid }

-### Appendix: Formal Grammar (informative)
+### Appendix: FSH Grammar (informative)

-The following is an implementation of a FSH language parser described in [ANTLR4](https://www.antlr.org/).
+The following is an implementation of a FSH language parser described in [ANTLR v4](https://www.antlr.org/).
 It includes elements of the FSH language marked as {%include tu.html%}.
 The entity names defined in the grammar may not correspond to those used in the language specification.
 If there is a conflict between the language specification and the grammar defined in this Appendix, the language specification takes precedence.
 This grammar implementation is provided for informational purposes and is not normative.

 #### Parser Grammar